marcoverl/HPCPadovaUserGuide/docs/source/gettingstarted.rst

 Getting help
 ------------

-For the time being please contact support AT cloudveneto.it for support request.
-A dedicated HPC support mailing list will likely be created in the future.
+Please contact support-hpc AT pd.infn.it for support request.